NUbots/NUbook/README.md

 ### Adding images

-- Add image files in an `image` folder in the same directory as the file being edited
+- Add image files in an `images` folder in the same directory as the file being edited
 - Reference images in Markdown:

 ```md